 I've found an error in your textbook- where can I report it?

 Go to the “Textbook” bookmark.
 After clicking on the miniature of a chosen book you will go to the page with the most important information about a textbook.
 There’s an „Errata” at the bottom of the page- click on the “Report a change” to access a form.

 Our textbooks are digital which makes them easy to amend.
 We do it regularly and we publish updated versions.
 If you want to receive information on erratasign up to our newsletter.

 Which textbook will be published next?

-We’re currently conducting a market research, based on which we’ll choose the next textbook.
-(To find out more on how OpenStax textbooks are made- click HERE).
+The editorial team is currently working on the polish translation and cultural adaptation of “Principles of Microeconomics” textbook, which will be published in fall 2022 (to find out more on how OpenStax textbooks are made- click HERE).
 If you want to receive information about what we are up to sign up to our newsletter and follow us on social media:Facebook and LinkedIn.